The Difference Between Data and Big Data Analytics

-Big data analytics is the often complex process of examining large and varied data sets – or big data that has been generated by various sources such as Artificial Intelligence (AI), mobile, social and Internet of Things (IoT).
+Big data analytics is the often complex process of examining large and varied data sets – or big data – that has been generated by various sources such as eCommerce, mobile devices, social media and the Internet of Things (IoT).
 It involves integrating different data sources, transforming unstructured data into structured data, and generating insights from the data using specialized tools and techniques that spread out data processing over an entire network.
 The amount of digital data that exists is growing at a fast pace, doubling every two years.

 Big data analytics takes advantage of advanced analytic techniques to analyze really big data sets that include structured, semi-structured and unstructured data, from various sources, and in different sizes from terabytes to zettabytes.

-Most common data types involved in Big Data analytics:
+The most common data types involved in Big Data analytics include:

 - Web data.
-Customer level web behavior data such as page views, searches, reading
+Customer level web behavior data such as visits, page views, searches, purchases, etc.

 - Time and location, or geospatial data.
 GPS and cell phones, as well as Wi-Fi connections, make time and location information a growing source of interesting data.
-This can also include geographic data related to roads, buildings, lakes, addresses, people, workplaces, and transportation routes, and have been generated from geographic information systems.
+This can also include geographic data related to roads, buildings, lakes, addresses, people, workplaces, and transportation routes, which have been generated from geographic information systems.

 - Real-time media.
-Real-time data sources can include real-time streaming of live or stored media data.
+Real-time data sources can include real-time streaming or event-based data.

 - Smart grid and sensor data.
-Sensor data are collected nowadays from cars, oil pipelines, windmill turbines, and other sensors is often collected at extremely high frequency.
+Sensor data from cars, oil pipelines, windmill turbines, and other sensors is often collected at extremely high frequency.

-Linked data: this type of data has been raised using standard Web technologies like HTTP, RDF, SPARQL, and URIs« Back to Glossary Index
+- Linked data: this type of data has been collected using standard Web technologies like HTTP, RDF, SPARQL, and URLs.